 For the → 1928–29 winter semester Ehrhardt was sent to study and teach at the Bauhaus in Dessau.
 There he took the materials foundation class taught by Josef Albers and studied painting and graphics under Wassily Kandinsky, who appreciated Ehrhardt’s work and cultivated a friendship with him.
 He gave several lectures and worked in Oscar Schlemmer’s theatrical design department.
 It was during this time that he took up photography.
 When he left Dessau to return to his duties in Gandersheim, he began teaching his students Bauhaus foundational concepts about art.
 The Bauhaus influence manifested in Ehrhardt’s paintings and drawings.
 In → 1929 the Landerziehungsheim moved to Marienau-Dahlenburg, near Lüneburg.

-In October → 1930 Max Sauerlandt asked him to teach at the Landeskunstschule Hamburg, where he was setting up a foundation course focused on studying the various characteristics of materials.
+In October → 1930 Max Sauerlandt asked him to teach at the Landeskunstschule Hamburg, where he was setting up a preliminary course focused on studying the various characteristics of materials.
 In February → 1931 the first exhibitions of Ehrhardt’s paintings, drawings, and prints (and the only one during his lifetime) took place at the Kunstverein Hamburg.
 His organ concerts at the Ferdinandstrasse Reformed Church attracted a great deal of interest.
 He married one of his students, Marie Burchard, whose mother was a member of the Warburg family.
 His book, Gestaltungslehre.
 Die Praxis eines zeitgemässen Kunst- und Werkunterrichts (Design theory: the practice of contemporary art instruction) was published in → 1932, and it became one of the most important works of the twentieth century in the history of reform pedagogy and art education.
 That same year his first son, Klaus Ludwig, was born.

 In April → 1933 the Nazis fired Ehrhardt due to his modern approach to teaching.
 He was accepted to the Reichskammer der bildenden Künste.
 At the end of the year Ehrhardt and his wife divorced, and she immigrated to Australia in 1938 with their son.
 From December 1933 to the end of November 1936 he was the organist and cantor at St. Gertrud’s Church in Cuxhaven-Döse.
 It was during this period that he took his first photography excursions to the tidelands between the islands of Scharhörn and Neuwerk.
 He used a medium-format camera with a 6-x-9-cm celluloid negative.